jameshorine/fastFeatures/README.md

 `fastFeatures` provides an easy-to-use interface to fast variable selection methods.
 The implemented feature selection functions are:

-1.  `lassoSelector` is built from the notion of Conditional Variable Inclusion Probability as introduced by Bunea et. al \[1\].
+1.  `cVIP` is built from the notion of (Conditional) Variable Inclusion Probability as introduced by Bunea et. al \[1\].
 Built on `glmnet` and can accept any regression of the families:
       - gaussian
       - binomial
       - poisson
       - multinomial
       - cox
       - mgaussian
-2.  `rfSelector` is a `ranger`-powered bootstrapped random forest.
-The same methodology applies with the twist that we are only considering variables whoes conditional importance contribution is more than 1/(number of features in bootstrapped model at replication i).
+2.  `rf_cVIP` is a `ranger`-powered bootstrapped random forest.
+The same methodology applies with a twist that I have not yet figured out.

 ## Installation